§ Advances to competitive Pokémon

 - Shoddy Battle was a much more accurate simulation than any previous simulator because users could review the source code for errors rather than having to run tests.
 Additionally, errors could be fixed faster because more users could solve them.

 - The availability of the source code encouraged users to extend the program to add new features.
 For example, DougJustDoug extended Shoddy Battle to support the Create-a-Pokémon Project.

 - Other Pokémon projects were able to use the Shoddy Battle codebase to provide Pokémon battle mechanics.
 For example, several Pokémon-themed MMORPGs used the Shoddy Battle codebase.
 Open source code also made it easier for other projects to interoperate with Shoddy Battle.

 The open source nature of Shoddy Battle was so beneficial for the Pokémon community that all subsequent Pokémon simulators have been free and open source.
-In fact, within weeks of Shoddy Battle's release in July 2007, the developers of upcoming rival simulators, such as Smogon Competitor, announced that their formerly closed source simulators would instead be open source.
+In fact, within weeks of Shoddy Battle's release in July 2007, the developers of upcoming rival simulators announced that their formerly closed source simulators would instead be open source.
 As of December 2012, the current most popular simulator, Pokémon Showdown, is also free and open source.

 The 4th generation of Pokémon games began with the release of Pokémon Diamond and Pearl in September 2006 in Japan and April 2007 in North America.
 Prior to the 4th generation, online competitive Pokémon was a relatively niche activity.
 However, the release of the 4th generation games brought unprecedented levels of traffic into the fold of online competitive Pokémon.